notadeejay/facelift-css/buttons/README.md

+## General Implementation notes

+- For the most part button sizing / responsiveness / positioning should stay roughly the same, I tried not to change to much from the existing implementation.

 ## top-button

 This is the button that appears at the right hand side of the lesson page and says **Go to current**.
 New HTML should be as follows.
 Changed the SVG and swaped the order of the SVG and label: